HarudaySharma/cse-s4-notes/01 - Computer System Architecture/Notes/010520240415 - Introduction to CSA.md

 >4 bytes: nibble

 **Information**: Group of data represented by bits.
-- This bits are used to for performing various types of computations.
+- This bits are used for performing various types of computations.
 ##### **Computer System**
 *Hardware*:
 - Electronic components and electro mechanical devices that comprise physical entity of device.